TrainWeb.org Facebook Page

 Map: Wa 36 G 11 Topographic Maps

-Near the tunnel's bellmouth dual trackage morphs into triple, and upon reaching daylight one track curves to the left... in the shadow below the 10 mph speed sign is the marker for milepost 0 of CSX's Shenandoah Subdivision.
+The tunnel's dual trackage morphs into triple near the tunnel's west bellmouth and, upon reaching daylight, one track curves to the left.
+In the shadow below, the 10 mph speed sign is also the marker for milepost 0 of CSX's Shenandoah Subdivision.
 Meanwhile, the Cumberland Subdivision continues on the right.

 The church steeple in the distance gives notice that we'll soon be leaving Maryland to visit the scenic town of Harpers Ferry, West Virginia where the Shenandoah and Potomac Rivers join forces.